-Curbs, potholes and changes in weather can all wear your tires down and cause them crack and bubble.
+Curbs, potholes, and changes in weather can all wear your tires down and cause them to crack and bubble.
 When tires get to this stage, driving on them can be dangerous.
-You can avoid a wreck by ensuring your tires are properly inflated, consistently rotated and free of leaks and tears.
+You can avoid a wreck by ensuring your tires are properly inflated, consistently rotated, and free of leaks and tears.

 If your steering wheel begins vibrating or locks up while you are driving, there’s a problem.
 When a steering wheel isn’t functioning properly, it can cause the car to veer to one side of the road, much like bad brakes can.